Back to blog

 Use Historical SQL and Realtime WebSocket to automate the ideas in this guide.

-curl -X POST https://api.optiondata.io/api-portal/historical-trades-by-sql \
+curl -X POST https://www.optiondata.io/api/historical/sql \

 -H "Content-Type: application/x-www-form-urlencoded" \